 Testing the Compost-Heated Greenhouse in an Urban Setting

 The goal of this project is to translate and refine the idea of a compost heated greenhouse to an urban setting.
 By using different combinations of readily available urban materials such as coffee grounds and yard waste, we aim to divert these items from the waste stream and use them to generate direct heat for soil and seedling trays in a small greenhouse.
-At this point in the project we are in the middle of maintaining compost bins and growing winter produce.
-We have built the compost bays, added our first combination of materials, created planting beds on top of the compost and seeded or transplanted leafy vegetables such as mesclun, chard and spinach.
-We are currently monitoring the compost, soil and ambient greenhouse temperatures as well as the carbon dioxide and ammonia levels in the compost.
-In early January we will begin to transition to our second combination of materials.
-Our other remaining tasks are to grow seedlings for outdoor production, switch over to the third combination, analyze the finished compost, finish monitoring and analyze the data and do outreach.
+During this project we are observing the efficacy of a small urban compost heated greenhouse in producing winter produce and spring seedlings as well as quality finished compost.

 Cornell Cooperative Extension

 Kingston, NY 12401